artebin/felix/NOTES.md

 ## Ubuntu 18.04: r8169 ethernet card not working at all or not working after suspend
 See <https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1752772>
+- it seems `r8168-dkms` is not installed by default in Xubuntu 18.04
 - `apt-get remove --purge r8168-dkms`
 - download and install the most recent version of the driver <https://packages.debian.org/sid/all/r8168-dkms/download>
 - add a service /etc/systemd/system/r8169_fix.service